tino50370/SBA-Auth-App/README.md

   - Use stateless session management.
 - Adds a custom filter `JwtRequestFilter` before the `UsernamePasswordAuthenticationFilter` to handle JWT validation.

+This setup uses JWT for stateless authentication, allowing the server to verify user credentials without maintaining a session.
+The JWT token is generated upon successful authentication and must be included in the `Authorization` header of subsequent requests to access protected endpoints.

 ### User Details Service

-Explanation:
 - Annotated with `@Service` to indicate that this class is a Spring service component.
 - Implements `UserDetailsService` to provide user details for authentication.
 - The `loadUserByUsername` method:
-  - Takes a username as an argument and returns a hardcoded `User` object with:
+  - Takes a username as an argument and, for demonstration purposes, returns a hardcoded `User` object with:
     - Username: `"foo"`
     - Password: `"foo"`
     - Authorities: an empty list (no roles or permissions assigned).
   - In a real application, this method should query a user repository (e.g., database) to retrieve user information.

+This service is utilized by the `AuthenticationManager` during the authentication process to verify the user credentials and retrieve user details needed to generate a JWT token.

 ### JWT Utility

-Explanation:
 - Annotated with `@Service` to indicate that this class is a Spring service component.
 - Manages JWT token generation, extraction, and validation.